 In the KreATiw project, experiences from South Africa are used to successfully adapt existing risk management approaches for drinking water supply and wastewater disposal to climate change.
 In South Africa, water scarcity is already a severe problem, which is why a lot of experience has already been gained in dealing with drought.
 The exchange of experience and the cooperation with local partners is therefore one of the remarkable points of this project.
+By now, the KreATiw team has carried out the initial phase of the project.

 Climate Change will have severe consequences for sanitation and water safety in many regions of the world.
 With this project we will make an important contribution to the adaptation of risk management in these secors to the consequences of climate change.
 Therefore, experiences in the application of holistic Climate Resilient Water and Sanitation Safety Plans (CR-WSSP) from South Africa will be used to further develop and test a methodology to adapt existing risk management approaches to the consequences of climate change.
 The results obtained in this project can be transferred to other regions of the world, as well.
 For instance, the experiences made in South Africa can serve as an information basis for the German water sector.
 Furthermore, the results obtained in this project will serve stakeholders in the future implementation of regulatory frameworks for water reuse.